The Best Guacamole

 Some people (my husband) like to add tomato to their guacamole recipe but I’m not a fan so I used red bell pepper for crunch, color and texture.
 Plus, the sweetness of the bell pepper is lovely with the lime and buttery avocado.

-This simple guacamole recipe takes just minutes to make and I think it tastes just like the Chipotle Guacamole recipe.
+This easy guacamole recipe takes just minutes to make and I think it tastes just like the Chipotle Guacamole recipe.

 - Place all the ingredients in a bowl and mash with a fork until well blended or until the desired consistency.